erickbytes/lofipython/content/blog/ways-to-free-up-disk-space-on-your-computer.rst

 I tend to build up modules that I installed to see how it works or to quickly test something out, then never use again.
 It makes sense to cull your pip installed libraries occasionally.
-Be aware that sometimes an unknown module may be required dependency of a module you want to use.
+Be aware that sometimes an unknown module may be a required dependency of a module you want to use.
 First, use the pip list command to see your installed libraries:

 .. code:: console